austin-guevara/simple-create-lwc/README.md

 # simple-create-lwc README

-A simple way to create LWC component boilerplate.
+A VSCode extension that provides a simple way to create LWC component boilerplate.

 ## Features